 • We need to install the packages listed in the requirements, so we must execute the commands listed in the requirements above.

-A new directory will appear called node_modules, which is populated with all the modules we've installed.
-Don't delete this directory, otherwise it will break our app.
+A new directory will appear called node_modules, which is populated with all the modules we've installed with the commands.
+It's essential to our app, and therefore deleting it will break it.

 File Structure